OniX9/BipCIDER/README.md

 - Bruteforce different bip032 seed phrases.
 - Use proxy servers as actors for peak speeds.
-- Add email address for instant notification
+- Add email address for instant notification via SMTP
 - Easy to set up and run.

 ---